vendia/examples/features/share/smart-contracts/README.md

 Loan `0000000000000001` is valid based on the [validation rules](README.md#define-validation-rules) above.

 ##### Using a Programmatic Client
 You can invoke the validation Smart Contract using the provided npm script.
-The script takes one argument, which is the `_id` of the Smart Contract to invoke.
+The script takes two arguments, which are the `_id` of the Smart Contract to invoke and the `loanIdentifer` of the loan to validate.

 1. Run the provided npm script to invoke the validation smart contract on the **OriginatorNode**
 ```